 - Complete an Honors thesis and present it in a public forum.

 Complete a senior honors thesis and 3 credits of PHYS 4999.
-This thesis should be original research done under the direction of a Physics faculty member.
+This thesis should be original Physics or Astronomy-related research done under the direction of a P&A faculty member.
 Students interested in honors should start looking for a faculty member no later than the summer preceding their senior year.
 You are encouraged to apply for UROP funds for summer funding.
 Typically students work within a faculty member's lab or group for a year or more before completing their thesis.
 The thesis should document the results of their project and must be approved by the Physics Honors Committee and bear the signature of the Physics Honors Advisor.

 Present the results of your project in an appropriate public forum approved by the Physics Honors Committee (e.g. seminar, University Undergraduate Research Symposium, meetings of the American Physical Society, etc.)